msotocalvo/BMF_ESO/README.md

-**Electrical Storm Optimization (ESO) Algorithm: Experimental Design Repository This repository contains the complete experimental framework and implementation of the Electrical Storm Optimization (ESO) algorithm, as presented in our paper "The Electrical Storm Optimization (ESO) Algorithm: Theoretical foundations, analysis, and application to engineering problems."**
+**Electrical Storm Optimization (ESO) Algorithm:Experimental Design Repository**

+This repository contains the complete experimental framework and implementation of the Electrical Storm Optimization (ESO) algorithm, as presented in our paper "The Electrical Storm Optimization (ESO) Algorithm: Theoretical foundations, analysis, and application to engineering problems.

 **The experimental validation includes:**
 25 primitive benchmark functions